15 Awesome Travel Gifts for Men (That He Will Actually Use)

 These travel gifts for men are practical and are things that he will actually use.
-They’re based on products that we use ourselves on our travels, with the exception of the Go Pro Hero8 which is at the top of our wishlist!
+They’re based on products that we use ourselves on our travels and love.

 Swiss Army Knife

-We took one away on a 12-month round the world trip and surprisingly didn’t lose it.
-It has come in handy on so many occasions, cutting up fresh fruits from the market, opening bottles of beer, giving our hair a trim!
+We took this one away on a 12-month round the world trip and surprisingly didn’t lose it.
+It has come in handy on so many occasions; cutting up fresh fruits from the market, opening bottles of beer and giving our hair a trim!
 Always remember to put it in your checked luggage though!

 This is a great one if you’re looking for personalised travel gifts because you can have these engraved with a personal message.